Premier League Cup today, Football on TV

 0 (0%)

-Now, there are 4 Premier League Cup live televised matches and 8 TV channels will broadcast each and every one of them.
-The next match you will be able to enjoy is Newcastle - Manchester City and it will be played next 13 January 2026 at 21:00 televised by ITVX, STV, ITV, Sky Sports Ultra HDR, Sky Sports Main Event, Sky Sports Football, ITV1, STV Player.
+Now, there are 1 Premier League Cup live televised matches and 7 TV channels will broadcast each and every one of them.
+The next match you will be able to enjoy is Arsenal - Manchester City and it will be played next 22 March 2026 at 16:30 televised by STV, ITVX, Sky Sports Ultra HDR, Sky Sports Main Event, Sky Sports Football, ITV1, STV Player.

 The EFL Cup is one of the English Cup tournaments.
 It was founded in 1960 and its first champion was the Aston Villa team.
 The Birmingham team beat Rotherham United in a two-legged tie by a 3-2 aggregate result.